OrleansContrib/Orleankka/README.md

 - __No sacrifices__.
 Full feature parity with native Orleans api and more.
 - __Side-by-side execution__.
 Can mix uniform actors with native Orleans' grains.
 - __Simplicity__.
 For both simple and complex scenarios.
 - __Designed for testability__.
-Inversion of control and runtime independence - you drive the framework.
+Inversion of control - you drive the framework.
 - __Annoyance-free__.
 Eliminate noise induced by Orleans' native programming model.
 - __Low friction__.
 Within syntax limits of major programming languages (C#/F#).